aiidaplugins/aiida-crystal17/README.md

 [![Build Status](https://travis-ci.org/chrisjsewell/aiida-crystal17.svg?branch=master)](https://travis-ci.org/chrisjsewell/aiida-crystal17)

 # aiida-crystal17

-AiiDA plugin for running the [CRYSTAL17](http://www.crystal.unito.it/) code
+AiiDA plugin for running the [CRYSTAL17](http://www.crystal.unito.it/) code.
+The code is principally tested against CRYSTAL17, but the output parsing has also been tested against CRYSTAL14.

 ## Installation